Alchemist-10/todo-list/README.md

 # ✅ To-Do List Web App

 A beautifully designed, responsive To-Do List application built with a focus on clean UI/UX and user-friendly task management.

+> *"Simple to use.
+Beautiful to see.
+Efficient to manage."*
 ![App Screenshot](src/assets/screenshot.png)